Seamless Background-to-Foreground Handoff¶

 feat/pagination-componentwith 12 commits

-The remaining work: visual polish that requires subjective judgment on spacing and animation timing that the spec leaves ambiguous.
+The remaining work is visual polish: subjective judgment on spacing and animation timing the spec leaves ambiguous.

 The agent stops, writes a summary to claude-progress.txt: